 He is a trained facility dog that helps brain injury patients at Bancroft NeuroRehab.

-Dave is a graduate from the Canine Companions for Independence and is trained as a mobility service dog.
+Dave is a graduate of the Canine Companions for Independence and is trained as a mobility service dog.
 He works alongside his handler, Dr. Carolyn Tassini, a board-certified neurologic physical therapist and rehabilitation supervisor at Bancroft NeuroRehab’s Mt.
 Laurel outpatient center.

-“Dave makes rehabilitation fun, engaging and interesting.
+“Dave makes rehabilitation fun, engaging, and interesting.
 It’s so special to have a furry co-worker that brings out smiles in our patients.
 He loves all of our clients so he’s frequently found cuddling with them and this can make them feel more at ease and willing to try new things.”

 – Dr. Carolyn Tassini, PT, DPT, CBIS, NCS